-- 42. Risk reporting: Effective risk management requires a continual process of capturing and sharing risk information that flows up, down and across WFP's three lines of defense.
-Risk reporting is therefore required at the headquarters/functional, regional and country level, based around risk categories and supported by relevant risk data within the framework of context-specific risk appetite.
-Risk Leads are expected to support the reporting process in line with functional oversight responsibilities.
-Risk reporting will be included in the periodic oversight and operational briefings. - The Executive Management Group: The Executive Management Group (EMG), chaired by the Executive Director, is responsible for ensuring that WFP manages risk effectively, in particular any material risks that affect WFP as a whole.
-The enterprise risk management function coordinates risk discussions with mitigation action owners at the corporate level for review by the EMG three times a year.
-The Corporate Risk Register and the Global Risk Profile Report are circulated internally in WFP following a review by the EMG and are subsequently shared with the Audit Committee. - ➤ The Audit Committee and the Executive Board: The Audit Committee serves in an expert advisory capacity and provides independent advice to the Executive Board and the Executive Director in fulfilling their governance and risk management responsibilities.
+- The Executive Management Group: The Executive Management Group (EMG), chaired by the Executive Director, is responsible for ensuring that WFP manages risk effectively, in particular any material risks that affect WFP as a whole.
+The enterprise risk management Divisionfunction coordinates risk discussions with mitigation action owners at the corporate level for review by the EMG three times a year.
+The Corporate Risk Register and the Global Risk Profile Report are circulated internally in WFP following a review by the EMG and are subsequently shared with the Audit Committee. - ⊳ The Audit Committee and the Executive Board: Regular briefings are provided to the Audit Committee and the Executive Board.
+The Enterprise Risk Management Division coordinates risk-related discussions with The Audit Committee serves in an expert advisory capacity and provides independent advice to the Executive Board and the Executive Director in fulfilling their governance and risk management responsibilities.
 The enterprise risk management function provides regular briefings to the Audit Committee.
-These communications and updates focus on key risks affecting the achievement of WFP's mission and strategy, and include a summary of oversight matters and progress with mitigating actions.
+These communications and updates focus on key risks affecting the achievement of WFP's mission and strategy-, and include a summary of oversight matters and progress with mitigating actions.
 Joint Management/Executive Board working groups are also established as needed to address critical matters, including conduct issues such as sexual exploitation and harassment, and abuse of power.
-The Executive Board also has the opportunity to review risks and mitigation actions during the country strategy documentation approval process, as well as during operational briefings which consider the risks impacting large-scale emergencies. - ➤ External stakeholders: WFP shares pertinent risk information with external stakeholders, such as donors and cooperating partners, as it strives, in partnership, to achieve strategic objectives in a given country.
-Specific protocol directives23 will define the scope of the risk information to be shared with partners and donors.
+The Executive Board also has anthe opportunity to review risks and mitigation actions during the country strategy documentation approval process, while as well as during operational briefings provide them a review of which consider the risks impacting largescale emergencies. - External stakeholders: WFP shares pertinent risk information with external stakeholders, such as donors and cooperating partners, as it strives, in partnership, to achieve strategic objectives in a given country.
+Specific protocol directives24 will define the scope of the risk information to be shared with partners and donors.

-Policy implementation and review
+Policy dissemination implementation and review